kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 My friend Solus "Sol" Simkin has a well-earned reputation as a [Renaissance man](https://www.thefreedictionary.com/renaissance+man).
 Among other things, he is a virtuoso of design.
 He endows his creations with an ethereal air of perfection---where mathematics meets aesthetics---to transmogrify the mundane or banal into unforgettable works of art.

 Some weeks ago, he was approached by---of all establishments---a firm of consulting philosophers, who wanted to brand their practice with a logo.
 They wanted something impressive, memorable, and easily recognized as pertaining to philosophy.
-They left the details to him, emphatically observing that they did not want their personal biases to colour their logo (pun intended).
+They left the details to him, emphatically observing that they did not want their personal biases to colour their logo (pun intended) Image, icon, shield, or plain text: the choice of logo was his.

+They want something impressive, memorable, and easily recognized as pertaining to philosophy.
+They have left it to you to decide whether it would be

 ## The quest